pratomoadhi/tukar/README.md

-# Face Recognition and PDF Translation Project
+# PDF Translation

-This project consists of a backend API for face recognition and a frontend Flutter application for PDF upload and translation.
+This project consists of a backend API for translation and a frontend Flutter application for PDF upload.

 ## Project Structure

 The project is organized into the following directories:

-* `backend`: Contains the Face Recognition API built with FastAPI.
+* `backend`: Contains the Translation API built with FastAPI.
-* `frontend`: Contains the Flutter application for PDF upload and translation.
+* `frontend`: Contains the Flutter application for PDF upload.

-## Backend: Face Recognition API (FastAPI)
+## Backend: Translation API (FastAPI)

 ### Features

-* Face recognition functionality.
+* Sentence translation functionality.
-* API endpoints for face detection and identification.
+* API endpoints for file upload and translation.
 * Built with FastAPI framework.

 ### Technologies Used

 * FastAPI
 * Python
-* \[Add any other specific libraries used, e.g., OpenCV, face\_recognition]

 ### Setup Instructions